getporter/proposals/pep/001-initial-pep-process.md

 In general it isn't necessary for bug fixes, documentation updates, website tweaks, routine build upkeep or [meta] project concerns.
-For example, correcting typo in the PEP documentation can be made directly with a pull request, however adding a new requirement to the process would require a new PEP.
+For example, correcting a typo in the PEP documentation can be made directly with a pull request, however adding a new requirement to the process would require a new PEP.
 A maintainer may require a PEP when they feel that a change would benefit from the PEP process.